Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 on NFL, more

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, NBA on Thursday, Nov.
-13
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, CFB, NBA on Friday, Nov.
+14

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-NFL Week 11 gets underway with a 'Thursday Night Football' matchup between the AFC East-rival New York Jets and New England Patriots.
+NFL Week 11 continues with a slate of 13 Sunday and one 'Monday Night Football' matchup.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-Thursday's sports schedule also includes college basketball, NBA and NHL games to consider on the best DFS apps.
+Friday's sports schedule also includes college basketball, college football, NBA and NHL games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.